To learn more about Kayron check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Echoes of True Abyss

-Deals single-target damage and generates 3 Futility cards; another excellent but expensive Futility generator.
+Deals single-target damage and generates 3 Void cards; another excellent but expensive Futility generator.

 Note